 He was followed by Dr. Reavis, of the Columbia School of Theology.

-Dr. Reavis based his address on twelfth chapter of Romans.
-True life, said Dr. Reavis, consists in yielding ourselves entirely to the This is required of us not by an autocratic Divine Sover-eign, by a God of Mercy.
+Dr. Reavis based his address on twelfth chapter of Romans. the True life, said Dr. Reavis, consists in yielding ourselves entirely to the will of God.
+This is required of us not by an autocratic Divine Sover-eign, by a God of Mercy.
 God's mercies are numberless.
 Often His greatest gifts are not appreciated because they are so common.